 You can manage all the redirects by using any WordPress Redirection plugin.
 Redirection is a very popular and easy to use, configure WordPress plugin.
 I was searching for the best redirect WordPress plugin, and I found this one.
 I was searching for the ‘how to use the Redirection WordPress plugin’ but didn’t see anything useful.
 I thought why not I learn and write about this plugin and here we go.

 In this post, I am going to tell you about how you can manage 301 redirects(permanent) on your WordPress blog.

 Once you installed the plugin, activate it.

 Now, go to Tools> Redirection

-You will see the dashboard of the redirection plugin, once you saw it, you will quickly understand how to use it.
+You will see the dashboard of the redirection plugin, and once you saw it, you will quickly understand how to use it.

 Mostly this plugin is helpful when you have to change the directory of the blog, or you are moving your blog to another domain.